‘Riverdale’ Star Camila Mendes Flaunts Sexy Legs In Revealing Bodysuit & Fans Can’t Handle It

 “When I was a teenager, there were no role models when it came to body positivity—that simply was not a thing.
 Being thin was the thing,” said Camila.
 “It’s health that’s important, not appearance.”

 The Coyote Lake actress also discussed ways in which she keeps her body healthy.
 She noted exercise has done wonders for both her physical and mental health.
-Camila stated, that while she danced throughout her childhood, she currently prefers lifting weights at her gym.
+Camila stated that while she danced throughout her childhood, she currently prefers lifting weights at her gym.
 She added that she has made getting full night’s rest a top priority in her busy schedule.

 To see more of Camila, be sure to watch the upcoming season of Riverdale, starting October 9 on The CW.